-Late harves plants: Florence

-Faith

-Malwina

-Sonata

-60-day culture Elsanta

-Limalexia varieties:

-Sonsation Sonata

-Flair Rumba Faith Elegance

-Tunnel varieties: Elsanta

-Sonata Limalexia Sonsation

-Normal cultivation

-Deep straw cultivation

-Days

-July

-October

-July

-October

-September

-October

-60-day culture

-Deep Straw

-Everbearers

-Z

-G
+Late harves plants: Florence Faith Malwina Sonata 60-day culture varieties: Elsanta Sonsation Sonata Malling Centenary Flair Rumba Faith Elegance Marieka Malwina Tunnel varieties: Elsanta Sonata Sonsation Falco Malling Centenary

 Open field production

 "Normal cultivation" means, the cultivation of strawberry plants intended for harvesting during the varieties-specific ripening period.
 Planting can take place either in spring, using the frigo planting method, or in August planting green plants.
 To find out more about the advantages and disadvantages of these two methods please see planting.
 Varieties whose natural ripening period is likely to take place in the middle of the strawberry season are the most suitable for this kind of cultivation.
 An extension of the harvest season can be achieved by the selection of the different varieties of plants (see ripening chart).